 Even if you’ve prescheduled everything, be sure to double-check that there are no glitches.
 If you’re working with any influencers, reach out to them on launch day and ask if they need any help.

-In addition, you probably have at least a few followers now, so consider going live on social media (you can use a tool like Switchboard to hit all of your channels at once) and host a Q&A about the product.
+In addition, you probably have at least a few followers now, so consider going live on social media and host a Q&A about the product.

 The most important thing on launch day is to make sure that everything is working and people can easily download or access your content.

 Once you’ve launched, you’ll probably close the offer again and then cycle your subsequent launches.
 Therefore, while the initial launch is done, you’ll want to keep building a strong online presence.

 It will help your digital product get more exposure over time.

 There are a few key components of a successful long-term marketing plan:

 Each of these channels takes time to build, which is why they’re not top priorities in the first phase of building an audience, though they are essential to your long-term success.